Tanystropheus: Neck

+The elongation of Tanystropheus's neck is mostly a consequence of particular vertebrae lengthening.
+This is a contrast to trachelosaurids such as Dinocephalosaurus, which achieve a long neck by the addition of numerous cervicals, for a total cervical count exceeding 30.
+Nevertheless, Tanystropheus does have more vertebrae in its neck than typical archosauromorphs.
+Protorosaurus, for example, has only seven cervicals, while Macrocnemus and Prolacerta have eight.
+To achieve a cervical count of 13, Tanystropheus acquired four additional elongated cervicals in the front half of the neck, in addition to a stout vertebra which shifted from the dorsal series into the base of the neck, transforming into the 13th cervical.
+Tanystropheids are unusual among reptiles in that they acquire their long necks without prolonged somitogenesis (an increase in the overall number of presacral vertebrae during early development).
+Instead, their overall number of presacral vertebrae remains at a constant count of 25, the same as their shorter-necked ancestors.
+This would require a shift in regionalization, encouraging the development of new cervical vertebrae rather than dorsals.

 Torso and tail

-There are 12 dorsal (torso) vertebrae, which are smaller and less specialised than the cervicals.
-Though their neural spines are taller than those of the cervicals, they are still usually rather short.
-The dorsal ribs are double-headed close to the shoulder and single-headed in the rest of the torso, sitting on stout transverse processes in the front half of each vertebra.
+There are 12 dorsal (torso) vertebrae.
+This count is very low among early archosauromorphs: Protorosaurus has up to 19, Prolacerta has 18, and Macrocnemus has 17.
+Tanystropheuss dorsals are smaller and less specialized than the cervicals.
+Though their neural spines are taller than those of the cervicals, they are still rather short.
+The dorsal ribs are double-headed close to the shoulder and single-headed in the rest of the torso, sitting on stout transverse processes projecting outwards from the front half of each vertebra.
 More than 20 angled rows of gastralia extend along the belly, each gastral element represented by a pair of segmented rods which intermingle at the midline.

 The two sacral (hip) vertebrae are low but robust, bridging over to the hip with expanded sacral ribs.
 The latter sacral rib is a single unit without a bifurcated structure.
 The tail is long, with at least 30 and possible up to 50 caudal vertebrae.
-The first few caudals are large, with closely interlinked zygapophyses and widely projecting pleurapophyses (transverse processes without ribs).
+The first few caudals are large, with closely interlinked zygapophyses and widely projecting pleurapophyses (a term for transverse processes lacking ribs).
 The length of the pleurapophyses decreases until they disappear between the eighth and thirteenth caudal.
 The height of the neural spines also decreases gradually down the tail.
 A row of long chevrons is present under a short portion of the tail, though not immediately behind the hips.